Right Tree, Right Place

 - Deciduous trees planted to cool a home will lose their leaves to allow the radiation of the sun to help heat the structure.

-- Conserve energy by planting a combination of evergreen trees and shrubs on the side of your home that blocks the coldest of winter winds.
+- Conserve energy by planting a combination of evergreen trees and shrubs on the side of your home that blocks the coldest winter winds.

 - Choose plants whose branches will grow low to the ground.